MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/add-mongodb-database-to-api.md

 ---
-title: "4: Add MongoDB to Static web app API"
+title: "4: Add MongoDB to Static JavaScript web app API"
 titleSuffix: Azure Developer Center
 description: In this article, learn to add a MongoDB database to the Static web app's API. ms.topic: how-to